HowdenFr/Cat-Stats/README.md

 # Cat-Stats
-All python projects made for Cat Stats
+All python projects made for Cat Stats.
 Projects were made to develop Cat Stats' influence on Field Hockey and baseball.